creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-01-30-brain-imaging-generation.md

 * The model is conditioned according to age, gender, ventricular volume and brain volume

-* The conditioning is performed bu combining the concatenation of the conditioning with the input data and the use of cross-attention mechanisms
+* The conditioning is performed by combining the concatenation of the conditioning with the input data and the use of cross-attention mechanisms

 ![](/collections/images/latent-DM/cross-attention.jpg)